jangroter/TrafficDensityImpactRL/README.md

 **Citation info:** J. M. Hoekstra and J. Ellerbroek, "[BlueSky ATC Simulator Project: an Open Data and Open Source Approach](https://www.researchgate.net/publication/304490055_BlueSky_ATC_Simulator_Project_an_Open_Data_and_Open_Source_Approach)", Proceedings of the seventh International Conference for Research on Air Transport (ICRAT), 2016.

-## This branch: "Vertical Conflict Resolution in Layered Airspace
+## This Fork: "Analysing the Impact of Traffic Density on the Efficacy of Reinforcement Learning during Safe Vertical Manouevres."
-The goal of this branch is to provide open-source, freely accessible source code and data for reproducing the results of the paper.
-Currently this section of the readme is a placeholder for when the paper will be officialy released and will contain the abstract as well as additional useful information.
+The goal of this fork is to provide open-source, freely accessible source code and data for reproducing the results of the paper.
+To run the experiments and simulations, plugins have been developed, which can be found under:

+    bluesky/plugins

+To see how to enable a certain plugin open the respective file under the plugins folder.
+To set the traffic density or any other parameter, see the parameters.py file under the plugin folder.

+The experimental scenario spawns aircraft at a pre-set traffic density at different altitude depending on their heading.
+Some of the aircraft can obtain a new altitude command which requires them to cross through different layers of cruising aircraft.
+During this activity intrusions or so called losses of separation can occur which is the main variable of interest in this research.

+### experiment_base.py
+This is the baseline experiment plugin.
+When this plugin is enabled, aircraft will directly start flying towards their new altitude without performing any conflict resolution manoeuvres to minimize the number of intrusions.
+This number of intrusions observed during these experiments provides a control for the other experiments.

+### experiment_swo.py
+This file extends on the baseline plugin by adding a shortest way out algorithm for resolving conflicts.
+This algorithm is based on the Modified Voltage Potential algorithm, an implementation of which can be found under bluesky/asas/MVP.py, however unlike MVP in this implementation only the aircraft that is manoeuvring vertically is responsible for resolving the conflicts.

+### experiment_drl.py & experiment_drl_test.py
+These files extend on the baseline plugin by having the aircraft that have altitude command be controlled by a Deep Reinforcement Learning algorithm.
+The used algorithm is the Soft Actor Critic (SAC) algorithm.
+The experiment_drl.py file is enabled when a new model is to be trained based on a reward function that penalizes intrusions, this model is intermittently saved.
+The experiment_drl_test.py file is enabled to test a trained model without the exploration noise/randomness that is present in the model during training.

 ## BlueSky Releases
 BlueSky is also available as a pip package, for which periodically version releases are made.
 You can find the latest release here: